 UNIVERSAL JURISDICTION CONVENING SERIES

-From 25-27 January 2022, the Asia Justice Coalition (AJC) secretariat held its second in a series of convenings on universal jurisdiction.
-This closed-door workshop brought together a diverse group of experts to focus on the barriers and opportunities for universal jurisdiction in the so-called 'Global South'.
+From 26-28 April 2022, the Asia Justice Coalition (AJC) secretariat held its third in a series of convenings on universal jurisdiction.
+This closed-door workshop brought together a diverse group of experts to focus on the barriers and opportunities for universal criminal jurisdiction (hereafter universal jurisdiction) in Asia.

-The focus on the ‘Global South’ (further discussion of the term in the paper) arose from the secretariat’s broader consideration of the various avenues towards justice and accountability for international crimes in our region.
+‘Asia’ is used here inclusively to incorporate South Asia, Central Asia, Southeast Asia, East Asia, and the Pacific.
+The focus on Asia relates to the secretariat’s consideration of the various avenues for justice and accountability for international crimes in our region.

 This convening note is organized around the prominent themes that emerged during the discussions.
 The convening adhered to the Chatham House rule and the participants’ responses were non-attributable.